 Brexit spells the end of Freedom of Movement!
-If you are thinking of moving to Paris for work you currently have until October 2019, unless things change between now and then!
+If you are thinking of moving to Paris for work you currently have until October 2019 (this may change!)!
 This article aims to offer practical information!

 The Eurostar has facilitated crossing the Channel with 11million+ passengers in 2018 and Eurotunnel transporting 2,660,414 cars in the same period.
 Although only a short distance away, not everything is the same!
-Below are a some pointers if you are considering moving to work in France.
+Below are some pointers if you are considering a move to work in Paris.

-- Salaries in France are often paid over 13 months and this will be confirmed in the convention collective (the collective bargaining agreement) that applies to your sector of activity.
-The idea of the 13th month was originally to pay your taxes as everyone filed tax returns.
-The law has changed and since January 2019 taxes are deducted at source as in the UK.
+- Salaries are often paid over 13 months and this will be confirmed in the convention collective (the collective bargaining agreement) that applies to each sector of activity.
+The idea of the 13th month was originally to pay your taxes as until recently everyone filed tax returns.
+Since January 2019 taxes are deducted at source as in the UK.
 When you negotiate your salary, discuss your annual salary taking into account that each month you may normally get a 13th part, not a 12th.
 The 13th month is “generally” paid half in June and the rest in January.
 The 13th month will likely disappear over time once PAYE culture is firmly entrenched.

 - French salary slips are long!
-Since January 2017 a new law stipulates that employers can send electronic pay slips.
-It won’t change the length of slips, but there will be less paper!
+Since January 2017 employers can send electronic pay slips.
+It won’t change the length of slips, but it does help dematerialisation!

 - If you have a CDD (a fixed-term contract) at the end of your contract you will have a legally binding bonus of 10% calculated on the totality of your earnings.
-If you are offered a permanent contract that you accept at the end of the contract, you will lose your right to the bonus.
+If you are offered a permanent contract that you accept at the end of the contract, you lose your claim to the bonus (although in practise this can often be negotiated).
 CDDs cannot be in excess of 18 months and use of them has to be justified by the employer.
-Typical reasons are to cover maternity leave or a temporary increase in the workload.
+Typical reasons are to cover maternity leave or a temporary increase in workload.

 - Without a permanent contract (CDI), finding accommodation in Paris can be a headache!
-Happily, there are sites like AirBnB which can help you find temporary accommodation whilst you stabilize your professional situation.
+Happily, there are sites like AirBnB, pages on FB, … which can help you find temporary accommodation whilst stabilising your professional situation.
 In Paris, guarantees are very often required for rented accommodation (normally from third parties).
 The idea being that if you do not pay your rent, your third party will pay it for you.

 - Since January 2019 the minimum wage in France is 10.03€ per hour or 1,521€ per month.
 In the UK the minimum wage for someone aged 25 years or over (April 2019) is £8.21 per hour.